The biosphere is composed of soil, atmosphere, plants, and animals. Among which the plants and animals are the most important component.

 - All plants belong to the kingdom Plantae.
 On the other hand, all animals, including humans, belong to the kingdom Animalia.

-- Plants pose an autotrophic mode of nutrition which means that they can prepare their own food from the simple raw substances available in nature.
+- Plants possess an autotrophic mode of nutrition, meaning they can prepare their own food from the simple raw substances available in nature.

 - In contrast, humans have a heterotrophic mode of nutrition which means that they cannot prepare their own food and are dependent on other plants and animals for food.